team-griffin/rxjs-fetch/README.md

 **IMPORTANT:** This library only supports RxJS 5.x.

-**Looking for RxJS 4.x support?** Try  [rx-fetch](https://github.com/tangledfruit/rx-fetch).
-(Same name but replace 'rxjs' with 'rx'.)

-Built on top of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).

 ## Warnings

-- This adds `fetch` as a global so that its API is consistent between client and server.
 - You must bring your own ES6 Promise compatible polyfill.
 I suggest [es6-promise](https://github.com/jakearchibald/es6-promise).

 ## Installation